Yifeng-T/Biostat823_HomeWork/README.md

 # Biostat823_HomeWork
-This repository is for my  course biostat823.
+This repository is for my biostat823 course work

-Please choose different branches to find out the according hw